japanihon/Astro-Paper/src/contents/customizing-astropaper-theme-color-schemes.md

 ---
-author: Sat Naing
+author: Andres R
-datetime: 2022-09-25T15:20:35Z
+datetime: 2022-09-23T04:58:53Z
-title: Customizing AstroPaper theme color schemes
+title: Algun Post Nuevo
-slug: ""
+slug: algun-post-nuevo-6
-featured: false
+featured: true
 draft: false
 tags:
-  - color-schemes
+  - configuration
   - docs
 ogImage: ""
-description:
+description: Algun contenido Nuevo 6
-  How you can enable/disable light & dark mode; and customize color schemes of AstroPaper theme.
 ---

 This post will explain how you can enable/disable light & dark mode for the website.
 Moreover, you'll learn how you can customize color schemes of the entire website.